mkomod/gsvb/README.md

 # Group sparse Variational Bayes

 GSVB is software for scalable group sparse regression.

-Unlike other state-of-the-art group selection methods, GSVB provides uncertainty quantification at scale.
-Offering an alternative as fast as maximum a posteriori methods, and orders of magnitude faster than MCMC.
+Unlike other state-of-the-art group selection methods, GSVB provides scalable uncertainty quantification (~100x times faster than MCMC)

-Currently GSVB is available for the linear, logistic and Poisson models.
+Currently GSVB is available for the Linear, Logistic and Poisson models.

 ## Install